Georgie Lamon

-Georgie Lamon (11 November 1934 – 16 January 2016) was a Swiss politician killed in the 2016 Ouagadougou attacks in Burkina Faso.
+Georgie Lamon (11 November 1934 – 16 January 2016) was a Swiss politician killed in the 2016 Ouagadougou attacks in the capital of Burkina Faso.

-Political Career
+Political career

 Lamon's political career began as being chair for the Social Democratic Party (PS).
-Following, he served in the Grand Council of Valais, with the PS.
+He subsequently served in the Grand Council of Valais, with the PS.
 Lamon served as a National Councillor for Valais as a member of the PS.

 Charity work and death

 Lamon founded the charity Yelen with the objective of building canteens for schools.
 While in Ouagadougou on a trip to dedicate a canteen built by Yelen, Lamon was killed at a restaurant during the 2016 Ouagadougou attacks along his with former colleague Jean-Noël Rey.